Internships

 young conservationists

-In 2021 interns included Finn Newman from Reed College joined us as the Paul Siegel Conservation Intern as well as Fort Bragg locals Tauren Brown (maker of this video) and Esme Plascencia, our first Latino Outdoors Outreach Intern.
+In 2021 interns included Finn Newman from Reed College, who joined us as the Paul Siegel Conservation Intern, as well as Fort Bragg locals Tauren Brown (maker of this video) and Esme Plascencia, our first Latino Outdoors Outreach Intern.

-Please consider donating in support of the work MLT does to prepare future generation for conservation work.
+Please consider donating in support of the work MLT does to prepare future generations for conservation projects.

 Past Interns